-dimensionless hydrodynamic length.
-For the isomorph studied here $\tilde{L} = 0.273 \pm 0.005$ , which is roughly a quarter of the average nearest-neighbor distance.
-The length scale is a measure of when the viscous response becomes nonlocal and the classical constitutive relation fails.
-The important scale is $2\pi L$ , such that if the strain rate varies over this length scale, the local picture fails.
-A study of how $\tilde{L}$ vary from isomorph to isomorph would be very interesting but goes beyond the present work that focuses on a single isomorph.
+This length is constant in reduced units along the isomorph and thus provides a novel isomorph characterization in terms of a dimensionless hydrodynamic length.
+For the isomorph studied here $\widetilde{L}=0.273\pm0.005,$ which is roughly a quarter of the average nearest-neighbor distance.
+The length scale is a measure of when the viscous response becomes non-local, and the classical constitutive relation fails.
+The important scale is $2^\mathrm{pi}^\mathrm{L},$ such that if the strain rate varies over this length scale the local picture fails.
+A study of how \widetilde{L} changes with the isomorph would be very interesting but goes beyond the present work that focuses on a single isomorph.